• Share this on:

 Source: EU Commission database (July 2023)

 A large number of organic-certified importers in a country indicates market opportunities for organic produce, since importers need to be certified for trading organic produce.
 Therefore, the best opportunities for organic produce exports are in the EU markets displayed in Figure 8.
-Denmark, Switzerland and the UK have relatively large numbers of certified importers too.
+Denmark, Switzerland and the United Kingdom have relatively large numbers of certified importers too.

 Tips: